SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/rm-importers/add-barcode-range-for-international-arrival-containers.md

 ---
 The barcode ranges functionality facilitates the <Glossary>Data Solution</Glossary> on behalf of customers who are shipping into the UK from abroad.
 This solution is dependent on the customer allocating a <Glossary>shipment</Glossary> into a <Glossary>container</Glossary> .
 When all the shipments for that container have been allocated and a container manifested, a summary barcode is produced.

 This summary barcode, known as a WAND ID barcode is attached to the outside of the receptacle.
 As a result, an electronic Data Solution file is produced, in a predefined format and sent to Royal Mail, detailing the WAND ID and the individual shipment barcodes.
-This enables a link between the WAND ID used on a container and the tracking numbers of the shipments held within it.
+It allows Royal Mail to process more efficiently shipments arriving in the UK.

-IN SAPIENT, you can add a barcode range under the **International Arrival Containers** API service to capture the data required to populate the data solution file.
+IN SAPIENT, you can add a barcode range under the **International Arrival Containers** API service to capture the data required to populate the Data Solution file.

-To add a barcode range for international arrival containers in SAPIENT, follow the steps as explained in the following procedure.
+To add a barcode range for International Arrival Containers in SAPIENT, follow the steps as explained in the following procedure.

 1. In the left navigation panel, select **Integrations**.